ashdavies/talks/whats-new-in-firebase/index.md

 ```

 ^
-- Now this one is really important, the support documentation tells you to also include the Google Services plugin,
+- Remember to include the Google Services **below** your gradle dependencies block
-- but doesn't explain why that its important to place it *below* your dependencies do to conflicts

 ---